 more followed projects »

-In addition, Reed acts as a Concert Services Assistant at Boston Conservatory at Berklee, works for the Boston Symphony Orchestra stage crew, was a production assistant for the New Music Gathering 2018, Marimolin at PASIC, and on the 2017 spring tour of Yo-Yo Ma’s Silk Road Ensemble.
+In addition, Reed has worked in concert production, as a Concert Services Assistant at Boston Conservatory at Berklee, as a member of the Boston Symphony Orchestra stage crew, as a production assistant for the New Music Gathering 2018, Marimolin at PASIC, and on the 2017 spring tour of Yo-Yo Ma’s Silk Road Ensemble.